mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/animation.md

 : Determines whether moves can extend beyond the canvas borders.
 Default is false.
 This should normally be false, and the property is provided for backwards compatibility.

 {:id="Canvas.FontBold" .boolean .ro .do} *FontBold*
-: Returns true if the to-be drawn text should be bold.
+: Specifies whether the drawn text should be bold.
+Some fonts do not support bold.
- If bold has been requested, this property will return true, even if the font does not support bold.

-{:id="Canvas.FontItalic" .boolean .ro .do} *FontItalic* : Returns true if the to-be drawn text should be italic.
+{:id="Canvas.FontItalic" .boolean .ro .do} *FontItalic* : Specifies whether the drawn text should be italic.
+Some fonts do not support italic.
- If italic has been requested, this property will return true, even if the font does not support bold.

 {:id="Canvas.FontSize" .number} *FontSize*
 : Specifies the font size of text drawn on the Canvas.